This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 Can I withdraw my Divorce Petition?

 A divorce petition can not be withdrawn once it is filed.
+If you decide not to continue with it, it will simply just stay on file.

 I married abroad and I do not have my marriage certificate, the court will not accept my Petition without it?